platformsh/platformsh-docs/src/development/cli/api-tokens.md

 ## Machine users

-For security reasons we recommend to create a dedicated machine user to run automation tasks such as taking backups, renewing SSL certificates or triggering source operations.
-We also recommend to create a unique machine user for each project to be automated.
+For security reasons we recommend creating a dedicated machine user to run automation tasks such as taking backups, renewing SSL certificates or triggering source operations.
+We also recommend creating a unique machine user for each project to be automated.

 Like human users, every machine user account needs its own unique email address.